Links to graduation requirements:

 Science - The student must complete four science credits.
 A minimum of two credits must be earned in two of the higher sciences such as biology, chemistry, physics, or a college level science.
 In addition, the student must write at least two research papers* based on student designed experiments.
 In designing his own experiments, the student will explore his own hypotheses and defend them.

 Social Studies - The student will take four social studies credits and will write at least two research papers* which explore original hypotheses and defend them.
 On the diploma, honors will be stated "in Social Studies" unless four full courses were taken in one specific social studies discipline.

 Computer Science / Programming - The student will take four computer science credits and write at least two original computer programs with explanations for how they are to work.
 The papers should be written so that anyone could use the programs.
-If the courses deal primarily with computer building and repair, they would be considered for vocational specialization.
+Courses which deal primarily with computer repair do not meet honors requirements.